 In both cases, you’ll want to check your cardmember agreement for all of the terms.

 Is The Blue SkyMiles Delta Amex Worth It?

-Many people who like Delta as a brand may be tempted to pick up the Delta Blue Amex — it allows you to earn miles with Delta, it has no annual fee, and it offers some perks that could add value (20% off inflight purchases, Amex Offers, etc.).
+Many people who like Delta as a brand may be tempted to pick up the Delta Blue Amex — it allows you to earn miles with Delta, it has no annual fee, and it offers some perks that could add value (20% off inflight purchases, Amex Offers, access to Delta Pay With Miles, etc.).

 - There’s a lot more value to be had by applying for one of Delta’s cards with an annual fee, even if you want to eventually downgrade to this card

 - If you’re looking for a no annual fee card, there are more well-rounded options

 Let me address both of those points below.

 Why You Should Apply For The Delta Gold Amex Instead

 - The card has a $99 annual fee (Rates & Fees), and it’s waived for the first 12 months, so for the first year you’ll pay the same with either card